 Ever seen a leaky pail that you’re trying to fill?
-It never gets full because as much as you’re filling up the top, there is water pouring out of the cracks in ist1_996257_cash_flow_problems_incl_jpegthe bottom.
+It never gets full because as much as you’re filling up the top, there is water pouring out of the cracks in the bottom.
 Do you work hard to get customers?
 If they don’t stay for a 2nd purchase, you’ve got ‘leaky pail’ syndrome.

 I’ve been reading the book we’ll be talking about at the next Business Book Discussion Group, The Loyalty Effect.
 Reichheld’s research in many industries and countries shows that just by increasing your customer retention by 5% (plugging a leak in your pail), you can increase your profits by 25 to 100%.
 That’s mind blowing, what would you do with 100% more profit?
 So how does that happen?
 Here are the 5 ways loyal customers build a business’ profit.